walter-weinmann/b_trees/README.md

     Key = any()
     Value = any()

 Returns tuple {Key, Value, B-Tree2}, where Key is the largest key in B-Tree1, Value is the value associated with this key, and B-Tree2 is this tree with the corresponding key / value pair deleted.
-Assumes that B-Tree is not empty.
+Assumes that B-Tree1 is not empty.

 ### take_smallest (B-Tree1) -> {Key, Value, B-Tree2} ###